fisherthewol/Dave-BOT/README.md

 ## Quickstart
 The following is a quickstart guide to getting the bot running.
 ### Using the instance on our server.
 You can use our copy of Dave-BOT.
-We take no responsibility for any issues arising out of your use of our service to the maximum legal extent.
+We take no responsibility for any issues arising out of your use of our service to the maximum legal extent, and there is no guarantee that it will be available.
 1. Make sure you can add bots to your discord.
 2. Visit [this bot add link](https://discordapp.com/oauth2/authorize?client_id=321704542406443009&scope=bot&permissions=0).
 3. Select the server you want to add dave to.